humio/humio-operator/docs/api.md

-SecretKeySelector selects a key of a Secret.
+SecretKeyRef specifies which key of a secret in the namespace of the HumioCluster that holds the LogScale license key

 <table>
     <thead>